 So it should come as no surprise that anxiety may also affect a person's body weight.
 But weight gain and anxiety have a complex relationship.
 Below, we'll explore how anxiety is related to weight gain and what you can do to maintain a healthier body weight.

 Weight Gain Before and After

 The first thing to note is that weight gain isn't the type of symptom that occurs on a whim, nor is it uncontrollable even when it's related to anxiety.
-You should first take my anxiety test to get a better snapshot of how your anxiety compares to others.

 You should also note that weight gain is still weight gain like any other.
 Even if it is linked to anxiety, healthy diet and exercise is important, and something you should strongly consider both for your weight and for your anxiety.

 Weight gain can be a symptom of anxiety.
 But anxiety doesn't always cause weight gain.
 That's because the relationship is fairly complicated.
 The causes of gaining weight from anxiety are as follows:

 - Cortisol The key reason that some people with anxiety have trouble managing their weight is because of the stress hormone cortisol.
 Cortisol is released during times of stress, which means that it's also released during anxiety.
 Cortisol causes fat to build up around the midsection, and is one of the primary reasons that those with stress have trouble maintaining their weight.

 - Excess Eating In some people, anxiety can also trigger excess eating.
 This may occur for two reasons.
 First, some people find that food provides a valuable coping tool, because it may release endorphins which improve the mood.
 Second, some people experience more hunger when they're stressed.
 Not everyone experiences either of these reactions, which is why not everyone gains weight.
 The differences may also be very subtle, and you may not realize you're eating more than you used to.